openharmony/docs/en/device-dev/subsystems/development-guidelines-on-application-signature-verification.md

 ### OpenHarmony Self-signed Application Generation<a name="section167151429133312"></a>

-The OpenHarmony self-signed application generation procedure is as follows:
+The procedure is as follows:

 1. Prepare required materials.